quantumz-io/veloxq_sdk/README.md

 ## 2. Configuration

-The VeloxQ client uses a global singleton configuration (via the `VeloxQAPIConfig` class).
+The VeloxQ client uses a global singleton configuration via the `VeloxQAPIConfig` class.
 This configuration can be applied in three ways:

-- Environment variables
+- **Environment variables**
-- File-based configuration (Python or JSON)
+- **File-based configuration (Python or JSON)**
-- Direct programmatic modifications
+- **Direct programmatic modifications**

 Since `VeloxQAPIConfig` is a **singleton**, the entire Python process shares one configuration (URL, token, etc.).
-If you need multiple independent configurations, you should spawn multiple processes and configure each process individually.
+If you need multiple independent configurations, spawn multiple processes and configure each process individually.

-> The only configuration variable not set by default is the **token**.
+> **Note:** The only configuration variable not set by default is the **token**.
 It **must be configured** for authentication on the VeloxQ API platform.

 ### 2.1 Environment Variables

 Environment variables allow you to override configuration for the session.
 There are currently two variables:

 - `VELOX_TOKEN`: Updates the token authentication.
-- `VELOXQ_API_URL`: Updates the base url used to connect to the API.
+- `VELOXQ_API_URL`: Updates the base URL used to connect to the API.

 Example usage: